armerlan/blog-generator/README.md

 ## Tools and Frameworks

 The application uses Streamlit for the UI and Llama2 as the LLM.
-It has utilized Langchain as the framework and